Ziang-Lu/Coursera-Algorithms/4-Shortest Paths Revisit, NP-Complete Problems and What To Do About Them/3-NP-Complete Problems/Approach 1-Focus on some computationally tractable special cases (=> Exact algorithms)/Vertex Cover Problem.md

-Application of "*Focus on some computationally tractable special cases*"
+Application of "*Focus on some computationally tractable special cases*"   => Exact algorithms

 ### Vertex Cover Problem